TheStigh/MMM-Alexa/docs/helpAVS.md

 <p>

 you will most likely get prompted to login in.
-After this step, you should be asked to GRANT access, which you obviously accept:
+After this step, you should be asked to ALLOW access, which you obviously accept:
 <p align="left">
    <img src="https://github.com/TheStigh/MMM-Alexa/blob/master/imgs/8_amazon_avs_grant.png" height="300">
 <p>